 Specific to 2026

 EU AI Act analysis.
 AI system inventory and classification under the AI Act risk categories.
-High-risk system readiness for August 2, 2026 deadline.
+High-risk system readiness for the EU AI Act deadline (August 2, 2026 under current law; revised under the Digital Omnibus provisional agreement to 2 December 2027 stand-alone and 2 August 2028 embedded, pending formal adoption).

 GPAI compliance if you provide General Purpose AI models.
 Article 53 obligations including documentation, copyright, training data summary.